frictionlessdata/datapackage/security/README.md

+---
 title: Security
----
+slug: security
+created: 17.
+November 2019
 updated: 18.
 November 2019
----
-created: 17.
-November 2019
----
 author:
  - Johannes Jander
+abstract: Security considerations around Data Packages and Data Resources
 ---
-summary: Security considerations around Data Packages and Data Resources
----
-body:

 ## Library users

 Data packages is a container format that allows the creator to specify payload data (Resources) either as JSON objects/arrays or via pointers.
 There are two pointer formats:
 - local file system references.
 Those follow POSIX naming conventions and have to be relative to the Package Descriptor